tuxtof/labs/calm/lab3/calm_workshop_lab3_troubleshooting.rst

 .. figure:: http://s3.nutanixworkshops.com/calm/lab3/image4.png

 Since Blureprints are exported as clear text, they do not retain credential information that could potentially be used maliciously.
-You'll be required to set the **Credentials** to *User: root*,  *Password: nutanix/4u*.
+You'll be required to set the **Credentials**.

+Credentials:
+- *User: root*
+- *Password: nutanix/4u*.

 Save the Blueprint.
 The red **!** should no longer appear.

 Part 3: Launch Blueprint